LeanKit-Labs/lux.js/README.md

             this.setState(newState);
         },

-        // immediate: t/f or array - optional (defaults to false).
+        // immediate: t/f or array - optional (defaults to true).
 True tells
         // store(s) to notify component of state during componentWillMount
         // and when state is received the above `onChange` fn is invoked.
+        // Passing true causes all stores in `listenTo` to send their state
-        // Passing an array of store namespaces to limit which are fetched immediately
+        // to this component.
+Passing an array of store namespaces can limit
+        // which stores are fetched immediately.
         immediate: true
     },